Warning: Disconnect power before servicing.

 CodeMeaning

-14Error 14 means Roomba cannot detect that the dustbin (dirt collection bin) is properly installed.
-The robot will not run a cleaning cycle without confirming the bin is seated and the bin door is closed.
+14Error 14 means Roomba can't detect that the dustbin is properly installed.
+The robot won't run a cleaning cycle without confirming the bin's seated and the door's closed.

 lowbeginner